svioletg/lydian-discord-bot/docs/config.md

 ### `logging-options`

 > A key containing various options regarding how the bot will log its status out to the console.
-All of these options are only for customizing what you see in your command prompt or terminal — regardless of what you set here, everything will be saved in `vimusbot.log` for troubleshooting.
+All of these options are only for customizing what you see in your command prompt or terminal — regardless of what you set here, everything will be saved in `lydian.log` for troubleshooting.

 ### `logging-options` → `console-log-level`